 Pray for Your President

 During the history of America, four presidents were assassinated.
 One of which happened on this day in 1881.
-James Garfield got shot inside a railroad station where the National Gallery of Art now sits.
+James Garfield got shot inside a railroad station (but died weeks later) where the National Gallery of Art now sits.
 I’ve walked by there during my numerous visits to Washington, DC.

 I’ve been to the other spots where an assassin’s bullet struck the president.
 Abraham Lincoln got gunned down in DC at Ford’s Theater.
 I went in there once to explore a museum honoring Lincoln.
 Last year in Buffalo, New York, I visited a monument marking the spot where William McKinley got shot.
 A few years before in Dallas, I walked through the Dealey Plaza area where a sniper killed John F. Kennedy.
 Three other presidents have died in office due to health issues.